 Professor of Applied Economics

-Joseph Doyle is an Associate Professor of Applied Economics at the MIT Sloan School of Management.
+Joseph Doyle is the Erwin H. Schell Professor of Management and Applied Economics at the MIT Sloan School of Management.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.